-Mining started in Urgeiriça more than a hundred years ago in 1913 to export the radioactive minerals radium and uranium to nuclear scientist Marie Curie in Paris.
+Mining started in Urgeiriça more than a hundred years ago in 1913 to export the radioactive radium to nuclear scientist Marie Curie in Paris.
 A few decades later, uranium from Urgeiriça was exported to England and USA to fuel the Manhattan project and to make Britains first nuclear Bomb, that exploded 1952 in the Monte Bello Islands off Western Australia.
-Finally, in 2000, uranium (yellow cake) production in Portugal ceased altogether, but it had left behind a deadly legacy of hazardous ore tailings and a contaminated environment.
+In the year 2000, the uranium mine was closed, but it had left behind a legacy of hazardous tailings and a contaminated environment.
 In 2005 started the Clean-up process (also called decommissioning or remediation) financed by the European Union.
-Much of the rehabilitation work in Urgeiriça has been completed, and the region is preparing for a new economic future: sustainable tourism and the establishment of a museum center for uranium mining.
+Much of the rehabilitation work in Urgeiriça has been completed, and the region is preparing for a new economic future: sustainable tourism and the establishment of a museum centre for uranium mining.

-From 13 to 15 September, the world's most unique film festival will feature a dozen films on uranium mining, nuclear power and radioactive risks in Urgeiriça and the neighboring mining towns of Viseu and Mangualde.
+From 13 to 15 September, the world's most unique film festival now will feature a dozen films on uranium mining, nuclear power and radioactive risks in Urgeiriça (Nelas) and the neighbouring mining towns of Viseu and Mangualde.
 All screenings are free, and panel discussions with filmmakers, uranium experts, scientists, former uranium miners and activists complete the program.
-Beside of that participants are invited to visit the closed uranium mine and the clean-up process.
+Beside of that participants are invited to visit the closed uranium mines and the clean-up process.

-About the Festival
+About the Uranium Film Festival